k-cal/C-Projects/README.md

 Piping input to and from a file are also supported with "<" and ">".

 There's a small extra experiment with pipes (as in between processes) in here as well, because pipes between processes are something we hadn't covered in too much detail during regular coursework.
 It's not something that is noticeable from regular use, however.
 A pipe is used for a minor message between the shell and its forked child behind the scenes.

+#####ftserve
+A simple file transfer program that supports listing the current directory, changing directories, and sending files.

+It's meant to be used in conjunction with the ftclient.py file, and the commands `-l`, `-g`, and `-cd`.
+See the included README for more detailed instructions.